Kajak

 10th stage from Szigetmonostor to Paks 🇭🇺

-Yesterday was Alin's 33rd birthday 🥳 Happy birthday, matching a route with cultural highlights on the through-town route through Bucharest!
+Yesterday was Alin's 33rd birthday 🥳 Happy birthday, fittingly a route with cultural highlights on the through-town route through Bucharest!

-Alin in front of the Parliament building in Budapest, which is located directly on the Danube bank.
+Alin in front of the Parliament building in Budapest, which is located right on the banks of the Danube.

 11th stage from Paks 🇭🇺 to Bezdan 🇷🇸